bsielski/mkfiles/README.md

 A gem for generating directories, subdirectiories and empty files automaticaly based on paths from a yaml file.

+For now it doesn't delete any file but it will overwrite if there are any conflicts.

 ## Installation

 Add this line to your application's Gemfile: